fatualux/pygen-calendar/README.md

 ![](./demo/demo.gif)

-This script generates an HTML calendar for a given month and year.
+This script generates an HTML calendar for a given month and year. </br>
-The name of months and days are in Italian.
+The name of months and days are in Italian. <br/>
-Users can add notes to specific dates and customize thr appearance (font, color); an CSS file will be generated for styling the calendar.
+Users can add notes to specific dates and customize thr appearance (font, color); a CSS file will be generated for styling the calendar.

 ## Usage